 The parking lot is accessed through the only entrance to the museum.

 The parking lot is a dirt lot, but it is very spacious.
 We went on the morning of a special event, and while it was pretty full, there was still plenty of space to park.

-The grounds of the museum include the railway line, a trolley station, a large grassy area, the visitor center (and main museum), the CT Fire Truck Museum, and the Dining & Birthday Party Car.
+The grounds of the Trolley Museum include the railway line, a trolley station, a large grassy area, the visitor center (and main museum), the CT Fire Truck Museum, and the Dining & Birthday Party Car.
 They gave me this handy map on the day we visited (it includes some of the special Easter activities on it, but the basic layout is on the map).

 Upon entering the building, you’ll be in the foyer which has a train table and a small area for seating.